Configuring Rake Tasks for Deployed Apps

-For Cloud Foundry to automatically invoke a Rake task while a Ruby or Ruby on Rails app is deployed, you must do the following:
+For CFAR to automatically invoke a Rake task while a Ruby or Ruby on Rails app is deployed, you must do the following:

 - Include the Rake task in your app